Mizzou-CBMI/COSMOS2/_sources/examples.txt

 .. literalinclude:: ../../examples/ex2.py

 Here's the :term:`DAG` that was created.
-If you use the web-interface, there will the nodes are convenient links you can click to jump straight to the debug information that pertains to that Task or Stage.
+If you use the web-interface, the nodes are convenient links you can click to jump straight to the debug information that pertains to that Task or Stage.

 .. figure:: /_static/imgs/ex1_stage_graph.png